Henrietta Johnston1

 M, #159246, b.
 5 December 1782, d.
 21 February 1849

 Rt.
 Hon.
-Sir George Warrender of Lochend, 4th Bt. was born on 5 December 1782 at Dunbar, Scotland.1 He was the son of Lt.-Col. Sir Patrick Warrender of Lochend, 3rd Bt. and H. Blair.1 He married Hon.
-Anne Evelyn Boscawen, daughter of George Evelyn Boscawen, 3rd Viscount Falmouth and Elizabeth Anne Crewe, on 3 October 1810 at St. James's, Westminster, London, England.2 He died on 21 February 1849 at age 66 at 63 Upper Berkeley Street, Marylebone, London, England, without issue.2 His will was probated in March 1849.2
+Sir George Warrender of Lochend, 4th Bt. was born on 5 December 1782 at Dunbar, East Lothian, ScotlandG.1 He was the son of Lt.-Col. Sir Patrick Warrender of Lochend, 3rd Bt. and H. Blair.1 He married Hon.
+Anne Evelyn Boscawen, daughter of George Evelyn Boscawen, 3rd Viscount Falmouth and Elizabeth Anne Crewe, on 3 October 1810 at St. James's, Westminster, London, EnglandG.2 He died on 21 February 1849 at age 66 at 63 Upper Berkeley Street, Marylebone, London, EnglandG, without issue.2 His will was proven (by probate) in March 1849.2

 According to Cokayne, he was "an amateur musician of considerable celebrity, and took an active part in all matters concerned with the opera.
 He was also somewhat of a bon vivant, whereby he acquired the nickname of 'Sir Gorge Provender.2' "